There are actually two important questions here.

 I have been raising a chinchilla for the past 5 years and here is what I can tell you on this topic.

-I wanted to give you plenty more examples than this so you have plenty of ways to have fun and allow your chinchilla to remain active and happy.
+Below, I’ll give you many more examples, so you have plenty of ways to have fun and allow your chinchilla to remain active and happy.

-This post will help you understand not only what a chinchilla likes to play with and how you can enjoy the time with your chinchilla learning how to play with them in a way they will enjoy and be comfortable with.
+This post will help you understand not only what a chinchilla likes to play with, but also how you can enjoy the time with your chinchilla, learning how to play with it in a way it will enjoy and be comfortable with.

-What Do Chinchillas Like To Play With And How To Play With A Chinchilla
+What Chinchillas Like To Play With And How To Play With A Chinchilla

 First things first.